alexbevi/alexbevi.github.com/_posts/2026-03-23-reverse-engineering-harvester-with-ghidra-and-codex-part-3-file-formats.markdown

 | --- | --- | --- |
 | `0x00` | variable | Raw member data addressed by the sidecar index.
 The current loader treats the file as a byte reservoir and does not require a confirmed global header before opening entries. |

-This is sparse compared with many archive formats, but that sparseness is itself useful for a blog post: the format's structure is directory-driven rather than self-describing.
+This is sparse compared with many archive formats.
+The format's structure is directory-driven rather than self-describing.
 All meaningful per-file metadata currently comes from the matching `INDEX.00N` file.

 ### `INDEX.00N` directory record layout